openwallet-foundation/tac/docs/governance/project-and-lab-services.md

 # Project and Lab Services

 This document provides details about what resources are available for OpenWallet Foundation projects and labs.
-If there are any questions about anything on the document or if you'd like to leverage any of these resources for your project or lab, feel free to leave a comment below or reach out to *community-architects at openwallet dot foundation*.
+If there are any questions about anything on the document or if you'd like to leverage any of these resources for your project or lab, feel free to reach out to *community-architects at openwallet dot foundation*.

 | **Service** | **Lab** | **Growth Project** | **Impact Project** |
 |--------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|--------------------------------------------------------------------|----------------------------------------------|